itzTheMeow/NinjaIOUtils/README.md

 Now go [here](https://itsmeow.cat/addninja) and link your account. (the account you are using this script with) You can view linked accounts [here](https://itsmeow.cat/myninja).

 Now whenever you finish a game, the script will upload your score to the tracker.
 You can view your match history by clicking 'View' on your account.

-## Texture (Un)packing

-These instructions assume windows as your operating system.
-If you are using linux, you shouldn't have a hard time adapting them.

-#### Details

-- The unpacker automatically downloads the image file from ninja.io
-- The unpacker automatically downloads the image metadata from ninja.io
-- If the URLs are incorrect, you can change it in config.json
-- You can change `replace` to `true` in config.json in order to replace existing files. (change it to false to keep files and not overwrite them)
-- Replacing files WILL overwrite them, so save your texture pack elsewhere if you don't want to have to re-edit the old files.
-- You can change `verbose` to `false` in config.json to disable the extra output from the commands.
-- This will (un)pack both game and terrain textures. (you dont have to edit or distribute both)
-- **The texture packer is depreciated and doesn't need to be used to make a texture pack.
-Just unpack your files and edit them, then follow [the instructions](#how-to-add-a-texture-pack) to add your pack.**

-#### Setup

-- [Download](https://github.com/itzTheMeow/NinjaIOUtils/archive/refs/heads/master.zip) the latest version of the repository.
-- [Install node.js](https://nodejs.org/en/) if you havent already. (just pick 'current') (you shouldnt need the extra chocolatey utilities)

-#### Usage

-- To unpack the image files, run `unpack.bat`.
-- You can then edit your files in the `split_textures` and `split_terrain` folders.

 ## Credits